CrystallizeAPI/crystallize-gtm-tracking/README.md

 # crystallize-gtm-tracking

-Helpers for tracking in GTM using standard Crystallize models
+Helpers for tracking in GTM using standard Crystallize models.
+Makes it easy to add Google Tag Manager to your React ecommerce powered by [Crystallize headless commerce service](https://crystallize.com/developers).

 Ensure to setup one custom event listener in GTM for the following entries: